Barnes Building: History

-The Seattle Lodge No. 7 of Odd Fellows, first organized in 1876, had been meeting on this block since 1877 when Seattle pioneer and Belltown namesake William Bell had a hall constructed for their use on the lot where the Austin A. Bell Building currently stands.
+The Seattle Lodge No. 7 of Odd Fellows, first organized in 1876, began meeting on this block in 1877 when Seattle pioneer and Belltown namesake William Bell had a hall constructed for their use on the lot where the Austin A. Bell Building currently stands.
 The cost of fitting out the hall was split evenly between Seattle's two major lodges, Olive Branch Lodge No. 4 and Seattle Lodge No. 7 and soon became host to numerous social & benevolent organizations.
 By the end of the 1880s Seattle Lodge No. 7 was the largest Odd Fellows lodge in the state with membership nearing 200.
 In early 1889, it was announced that the lodge planned to build a new substantial brick building on their lot.
 After reviewing several competing designs, they chose those of veteran architect William E. Boone, who at the time was partnered with George Meeker.
 The building, to cost $30,000 was to be four stories in height with a basement.
 The first floor would be devoted to a single retail space, while the second floor would have a large assembly hall in back with offices in front.
 The third and fourth floors would contain the Odd Fellows' meeting space and divided offices.
 While the plans for the building remained the same, the location would change slightly.
 With Austin Bell wanting the lot adjacent to his late father's hotel to construct his own substantial building, the Odd fellows purchased the lot immediately south of their hall and planned to move the building, which they had also purchased from the Bell family, onto the lot until finances permitted the construction of their new building.

 Construction finally began in late July 1890, just as the first wave of re-construction following the Great Seattle Fire was winding down.
 Despite the advancement of architectural styles in the wake of the fire, the Odd Fellows stuck with Boone's rusticated Victorian design.
 The old wooden hall was once again moved, to the corner of Depot and Wall streets where the lodge would continue to meet while their new building was built.
 The cornerstone was laid in a ceremony on August 27, 1890 with over 200 lodge members and onlookers present.
 A time capsule was placed within the cornerstone containing copies of the lodge archives and other historical documents.
 Construction progressed rapidly- The lodge was completely under roof by October, the ground floor was occupied by the Belltown Furniture Company by November and fraternal functions were being held in the building by December, although the main meeting hall wasn't fully in use until January 1891.